MISP/misp-book/faq/README.md

 ### How to monitor MISP?

-There are many ways to monitoring MISP via the MISP or using external tools.
+There are many ways to monitor MISP via the MISP API or relying on external tools.
 The following documentation is available for different monitoring tools:

 - Using [Cacti](https://www.cacti.net/), a blog post with the [instruction](https://www.misp-project.org/2020/08/22/MISP-Monitoring-with-Cacti.html) is available.